Here is our list of six fascinating, quirky and fun facts about Israel and Israelis.

 Tel Aviv is one of the sushi loving capitals of the world.

-Only Tokyo and New York City surpass Tel Aviv's sushi consumption per capita.
+In fact, only Tokyo and New York City surpass Tel Aviv's sushi consumption per capita!

-In fact, Tel Aviv has more than 100 restaurants serving sushi out of a total of 1,100 or so eateries.
-And Israel is most likely the only place to serve kosher sushi.
-About 20% of the sushi restaurants here are kosher.
+Tel Aviv has more than 100 restaurants serving sushi out of a total of 1,100 or so eateries.
+And Israel is most likely the only place to have so many kosher sushi restaurants.
+About twenty percent of the sushi restaurants here in Israel are kosher.

 To find out about great places to eat in Tel Aviv, visit our page Tel Aviv Restaurants.